kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 which initiated the resizing.

 Other identified non-goals are:
-* allow to change Pod QoS class without a restart,
+* allow to change Pod QoS class
-* to change resources of Init Containers without a restart,
+* to change resources of non-restartable InitContainers
-* eviction of lower priority Pods to facilitate Pod resize,
+* eviction of lower priority Pods to facilitate Pod resize
-* updating extended resources or any other resource types besides CPU, memory,
+* updating extended resources or any other resource types besides CPU, memory
-* support for CPU/memory manager policies besides the default 'None' policy.
+* support for CPU/memory manager policies besides the default 'None' policy

 Definition of expected behavior of a Container runtime when it handles CRI APIs related to a Container's resources is intended to be a high level guide.
 It is